|

 Section

-II challenges the belief that consuming meat is a requirement
+II challenges the belief that consuming meat is a

-for health by pointing our the vastly increased rate of disease
+for health by pointing our the vastly increased rate of

-caused by pesticides, hormones, additives, and other chemicals
+caused by pesticides, hormones, additives, and other

 now a routine part of our food production.
-The author shows us
+The author

-that the high health risk is unnecessary, and that the production,
+that the high health risk is unnecessary, and that the

-preparation, and consumption of food can once again be a healthy
+preparation, and consumption of food can once again be a

 process.